 International students are eligible for graduate assistantships, which are generally awarded by academic departments based on the students' academic merit, experience, and availability of funds.
 Some departments are able to offer more assistantships, others don't have any at all.
 Contact the individual academic departments to find out their policy for awarding assistantships.

-You can calculate the value of an assistantship by multiplying the monthly stipend by the number of months in your contract (4.5, 9 or 12), and add this amount to the tuition remission (in-state tuition scholarship) and out of state waiver for each semester; add $2816 for the value of the health insurance subsidy that covers 88% of your health insurance costs.
-If the total to $45,825-$47,825 or more, no further financial certification is necessary.
+You can calculate the value of an assistantship by multiplying the monthly stipend by the number of months in your contract (4.5, 9 or 12), and adding to this amount the amount of tuition $28,420 (plus additional costs depending on your degree) and $2,942, the value of the health insurance subsidy that covers 88% of your health insurance costs.
+If the total is $50,573-$63,303 or more (depending on your program), no further financial certification is necessary.